-It costs you around 50 to 100 euro to have the professional-looking photos.
+It costs you around 50 to 100 euros to have professional-looking photos.
 Then it costs another 300 to 1000 euros to have a professional-looking website.
-Or you can learn to do it yourself for around 100 euro (through online courses).
+Or you can learn to do it yourself for around 100 euros (through online courses).
 And after that, you only have to start posting weekly.

 The more information you share with others, the more people will know about you.
 And trust me when I say that it’s really important to be known by people in a world where the personal brand is king.

 If you are that type of person who likes to have more sources of income (who doesn’t), then being part of the digital world is crucial.

 Through the help of the digital world you’ll find business partners, new jobs, and all types of opportunities.

 If you go to my LinkedIn profile, you’ll see I have a short description of myself that starts like this: “I’m an optimist and in everything I do I put at least a gram of the optimism I live.”

 It has around 5 paragraphs and a few years ago, when I used to approach recruiters on LinkedIn for various projects or maybe jobs, most of them told me that they love the description and would like to meet me.